 All developers just need to look at Croteam for inspiration.
 Look at all the options they include with their games, in addition to noteworthy polish and outstanding optimization.
 The Talos Principle is the game shown below.
 Spoiler tags included simply because there are a lot of screenshots.

 Speaking of universal requests, how about using all of the technology discussed in this article?
-There aren’t really any good reasons not to use either Vulkan or DX12 (emphasis on Vulkan) as well as OpenAL.
-And by use Vulkan or DX12, we mean design the engine/game primarily with Vulkan or DX12, and tack on DX11 or OpenGL towards the end.
+There aren’t really any good reasons not to use either Vulkan or DX12 (emphasis on Vulkan) as well as Steam Audio.
+And by use Vulkan or DX12, we mean design the engine/game primarily with Vulkan or DX12, and at this point don’t even bother with DX11 or OpenGL support.
 The opposite of what developers are currently doing.

 But let us conclude this article on the next page.

 Let’s try to narrow down every major point we’ve made to two or three sentences each, shall we?

 - Video games are a unique medium, do not try to just copy another (movies specifically, all the games pretending to be movies and not using the medium like Uncharted, The Last of Us, and the recent Tomb Raider games).

 - Stop making mandatory quest markers, overly detailed quest logs that tell you exactly what to do and how to do it, and intrusive HUDs.